dotlang/language/README.md

 - If class has no fields or constructor, and none of the methods have a body, then it's an `interface class`.
 - If class has a constructor method, it is a `simple class`.
 - If class has no constructor method, it is a `static class`.
-So you can reference their members using `class_name.member_name` notation.
+So you can reference their members using `class_name.memberName` notation.

 Notes:
 - It is invalid for a class to have bodies only for some of methods.
 Either all of methods should have bodies or none of them should have (no abstract class).